Yadkin/Pee Dee River Reservoirs

 High Rock Lake

-Maynard Edwards (Yadkin Lakes Guide Service, 336-249-6782) said Tuckertown has good crappie fishing.
+Maynard Edwards (Extreme Fishing Concepts & Yadkin Lakes Guide Service, 336-249-6782) said Tuckertown is tops for bass.

 "Tuckertown is a great summertime lake because it's oxygenated and full of bass," he said.
 "It's a good topwater and flipping lake.